Rakanixu/platform/entities/srv/README.md

-# TEXT ANALYZER SERVICE
+# Entity Extraction Service

-textanalyzer-srv is microservice to analyze file content.
+entities-srv is microservice to extract entities from content.

 ## Getting started